 How popular is the baby name Ahmed in the United States right now?
 How popular was it historically?
 Find out using the graph below!
-Plus, see baby names similar to Ahmed and check out all the blog posts that mention the name Ahmed.
+Plus, check out all the blog posts that mention the name Ahmed.

 According to data from Spain’s Instituto Nacional de Estadistica, the most popular baby names in Spain in 2014 were Lucia and Hugo.